updated Summer 2018

 - Form 790 código 012 (or 790 código 052 if paying in the police station) paid for 10,30€ at any national Spanish bank

 If your TIE card has been stolen, you should also bring along the police complaint, known as a denuncia policial.

 It’s also wise to bring your stamped renewal paperwork with you, should you be asked to show proof that your documents are in the process of being renewed.

 When filing out your EX-13 paperwork, pay special attention to Section 4, where you’ll be asked to explain why you need the paperwork.
-Mark the first box (Titular de autorización de residencia en periódo de renovación o prórroga) and use the blank space to explain your situation and why you’re requesting the autorización.
+Mark the first box if you’re requesting a regreso to travel (Titular de autorización de residencia en periódo de renovación o prórroga) and use the blank space to explain your situation and why you’re requesting the autorización.

 Note that if you’re leaving Spain for more than 90 days, a separate visa will be required, though most extranjerías will allow you to renew your NIE and process your autorización de regreso in the same day.

 Where to apply for the autorización de regreso

 You’ll have to make an appointment at your nearest extranjería office to apply – click here, choose your province from the dropdown menu and then solicitudes, if possible.
 Some smaller cities may not require you to make an appointment for this sort of paperwork.

 Note that foreigner’s offices are usually in province capitals and other large cities.